When should a parent pursue Speech Therapy for their child?

-- difficulty understanding time/sequencing (first, next, last, third)
+- Difficulty understanding time and sequencing (first, next, last, third)

-- decreased sentence length or mixed up grammatical form/structure (“goed” for went, “her” for she)
+- Decreased sentence length or mixed up grammatical form and structure (“goed” for went, “her” for she)

-The earlier a child’s speech and language problems are identified and treated, the less likely it is that problems will persist or get worse.
-Early speech and language intervention can help children be more successful with reading, writing, schoolwork, and interpersonal relationships.
+The earlier you identify and treat a child’s speech and language problems, the less likely it is that problems will persist or get worse.
+Utilizing early intervention services can help your child succeed in areas such as writing, school work and relationships with others.

 - Articulation Disorder: Trouble saying certain sounds correctly